LeeAnnEditor/o365hq/services/Rapid Cyberattack Assessment Workshop (Full - On-site).md

 ### Results

--   Kick-off Presentation.
-Overview of the engagement covering vision and objectives, requirements and next steps and actions
+-   Kickoff presentation.
+Overview of the engagement, covering vision and objectives, requirements, and next steps and actions
--   A questionnaire containing questions about organization and their approach to exploit mitigation and attack surface reduction, ways of securing privileged access and providing business continuity to mitigate effects of potential cyber-attacks, etc. etc.
+-   A questionnaire about the organization and its approach to exploit mitigation and attack surface reduction, ways of securing privileged access and providing business continuity to mitigate effects of potential cyberattacks, etc.
--   Rapid Cyber-attack Assessment tool Reports.
-A set of reports documenting findings of RCA tool -- reviewed, commented and discussed by the partner in the workshop
+-   Rapid cyberattack assessment tool reports.
+A set of reports documenting findings of the RCA tool -- reviewed and discussed by the partner in the workshop
--   Rapid Cyber-attack Road-map actionable road-map for addressing discovered gaps, including mapping capabilities of Microsoft technologies and Partner services to assessment findings, taking into account customer's objectives and requirements
+-   Rapid cyberattack road map.
+Actionable road map for addressing discovered gaps, including mapping capabilities of Microsoft technologies and Partner services to assessment findings, taking into account customer's objectives and requirements